trexitycode/wirestate/docs/API.md

 - `service` The `Interpreter` instance
 - `onStart` Function called when the interpreter starts (called each render)
+- `context` An object containing extra properties to set on the `WireStateContext`

 > WireStateContext
 Convenience context that provides the following properties: